 Students, individually or in teams, compete by submitting a business plan for a manufacturing or technical business (usually based on their senior design projects).
 Prize money of over $1,000 has been awarded for outstanding projects.

-A student or a group intending to compete in the competition can meet with mentors—from the Simon Business School—regarding preparation of proposals.
+A student or a group intending to compete in the competition can meet with mentors regarding preparation of proposals.
 Business plans for a manufacturing and/or technical business are developed.
-The format of the business plan is open except that it must include basic information of the participants, an executive summary of no more than five pages, and an estimation of commercial applicability and market size.
+Applications must be submitted online.

-A small number of individuals/groups are invited to make oral presentations to the committee and to compete for the prize(s).
-These presentations to the committee, each about a half-hour long, will take place on Thursday, April 28 from 1 – 3 p.m. on campus.
+A small number of individuals/groups are invited to make oral presentations to a panel of judges and to compete for the prize(s).
+These presentations to the judges, each about 5 minutes long, will take place on Friday, April 29 from 3–4:30 p.m.
 The award winner(s) are selected from this set.

 Qualified students may propose to devote as much as an entire academic year to internships, special projects, business plan development, research into various facets of entrepreneurship, or analysis of how culture and public policy influence entrepreneurial activity.